El contenido no se encuentra disponible en el idioma seleccionado. Estamos trabajando continuamente para agregar más idiomas. Gracias por su apoyo.

 • Applications

-General-purpose ECSs are suitable for applications that have no special requirements on CPU performance, memory, disk capacity, or bandwidth, but have high requirements on security and reliability.
-Example applications include web servers, R&D and testing environments, and small-scale databases.
-They feature low initial investment and maintenance costs.
+The applications have no special requirements on vCPUs, memory, disk capacity, and bandwidth, but have high requirements on security and reliability.
+Users require low initial investment and maintenance costs.

 Enterprise website deployment, enterprise office environment setup, and enterprise R&D and testing activities